The Department provides a range of options to support students with disability and additional learning and support needs across the primary years.

-Our primary schools are well prepared to support students with disability and additional learning and support needs in regular classes.
+Our primary schools are well prepared to support students with disability and additional learning and support needs in mainstream classes.

-Every regular school has a learning and support resources package that gives the school a specialist learning and support teacher who works directly in the school to support students and their teachers.
-Learning and support flexible funding in regular schools provides immediate support when required.
+Every mainstream school has a Learning and Support resources package (also known as low level adjustment for disability)that gives the school a specialist learning and support teacher who works directly in the school to support students and their teachers.
+Learning and support flexible funding in mainstream schools provides immediate support when required.

-This means many students can be supported in regular classes without a confirmation of disability or the need for a formal application process or other paperwork outside the school.
+This means many students can be supported in mainstream classes without a confirmation of disability or the need for a formal application process or other paperwork outside the school.

 Targeted or additional specialist support, however, does require a separate application process.

 Classroom teachers provide adjustments for students' individual education needs and are supported by:

 - learning and support teachers who provide specialist support for students and their classroom teachers

 - flexible funding to provide additional staff in the classroom and to support professional learning for teachers

 - Integration Funding Support that provides funding to support eligible students with confirmed disability following the Access Request process

 - Itinerant support teachers (hearing or vision) support eligible students with hearing or vision impairment following the Access Request process.